freqtrade/freqtrade/docs/bot-optimization.md

 All methods return `None` in case of failure (do not raise an exception).

-Please always the mode of operation to select the correct method to get data (samples see below).
+Please always check the mode of operation to select the correct method to get data (samples see below).

 #### Possible options for DataProvider